 The right saddle – Choosing the right saddle for your cycle plays a huge role in comfort.
 A saddle that is too wide rub against your inner thighs and a little too narrow saddle doesn’t provide enough support to your sit bones, resulting in bruising and irritation.
 Heavily padded saddles can put numbing pressure on your sit bones.
 Therefore, a saddle that’s perfectly right for you can only be chosen through trial and error and some patience.
 Invest time in choosing the right saddle for you.

 Change quickly – This is an important thing to keep in mind for cyclists.
-As soon as you are back from a ride, get out of your sweaty shorts.
+When you return from a ride, get out of your sweaty shorts.
 The environment down there is a perfect breeding ground for bacteria and this is only made worse if you already have irritated or abraded skin due to long rides.
-Take a shower and change into loose fitting comfortable clothing as soon as possible after a ride.
+Take a shower and change into loose-fitting comfortable clothing as soon as possible after a ride.

-Rest well – If you have a bothersome saddle sore issue, it can be beneficial to take time off the saddle.
-It is a good bargain to take rest for a couple of days to heal before hopping back on the saddle than to suffer regular rides with an aggravating saddle sore.
+Rest well – If you have a bothersome saddle sore issue, taking time off the saddle can be beneficial.
+It is a good bargain to rest for a few days to heal before hopping back on the saddle than to suffer regular rides with an aggravating saddle sore.

 What works like magic – Applying a thin coat of anti-chafing gel can go a long way in making your riding experience as blissful as it should be.
 SkinEasi activ is a silicone-based gel that forms an invisible and breathable protective film on the affected area/ area prone to chafing and thus prevents friction which worsens saddle sores.
 A thin coat offers 8+ hours of protection and ensures a long and comfortable ride